 What’s the point?

 There is nothing like being able to understand someone when they talk to you, and being able to reply!
+As an expat in living in a Spanish speaking country, knowing the language has made my life here much easier.
 The benefits of learning Spanish are extensive because if you learn the language you will be able to communicate with 437 million more people than you could before.
 That’s 437 million more opportunities to form a friendship, professional relationship, or to fall in love.
 When you learn Spanish, you gain access to a whole new world.

 What are exactly are some of the benefits of learning Spanish you might ask?
 Let’s Explore….